Infineon/mtb-example-mcuboot-basic/README.md

 1. *Initialize the Git submodules for MCUboot:* This is required because the `make getlibs` command currently does not support initializing Git submodules while cloning a repo.
 This step executes only if the *libs/mcuboot/ext/mbedtls* directory (a submodule) does not exist or if the content of the directory is empty.

-2. *Generate the external flash configuration files:* This step generates the *cycfg_qspi_memslot.c./h* files under the *bootloader_cm0p/COMPONENT_CUSTOM_DESIGN_MODUS/TARGET_\<kit\>/GeneratedSource* directory.
+2. *Generate the external flash configuration files:* This step generates the *cycfg_qspi_memslot.c./h* files under the *bsps/TARGET_< BSP-NAME >/config/GeneratedSource* directory.
 This step is required because QSPI is not enabled in *design.modus*.
 This is done to avoid initializing the QSPI block in the generated source because it is initialized in the SFDP mode by the bootloader app in *main.c*. *psoc6make* autogenerates the source files from the configurator tools only if the peripheral is enabled in *design.modus*.

+**Note:** Initially the customized configuration files like - *design.cyqspi, design.cycapsense, design.modus* are present in the folder *templates/TARGET_< BSP-NAME >/config* and are copied automatically from this folder to *bsps/TARGET_< BSP-NAME >/config* during the library updates.
+The build system reads all these configurations from the *bsps/TARGET_< BSP-NAME >/config*.

 #### **Blinky app: Post-build steps**

 The post-build steps are specified through the `POSTBUILD` variable in *blinky_cm4/Makefile*.
 These steps generate the signed version of the image in HEX format using the *imgtool* Python module.
 The `SIGN_ARGS` variable holds the arguments passed to the *imgtool*.
 The final image is in HEX format so that PSoC&trade; 6 MCU programmer tools can directly program the image into the device.
-If you are generating the image to use with a firmware update application running in the device, you may need to convert the image into binary (BIN) format.
+If you are generating the image to use with a firmware update application running on the device, you may need to convert the image into binary (BIN) format.

 1. Make a copy of the *\*.hex* file into a *\*_raw.hex* file.

-2. Delete the *\*.hex* file because the final signed image will be generated with the same filename so that you can directly program the file either using the `make program` command or using the launch configurations in the Eclipse IDE for ModusToolbox&trade; software.
+2. Delete the *\*.hex* file because the final signed image will be generated with the same filename so that you can directly program the file either using the `make program_proj` command or using the launch configurations in the Eclipse IDE for ModusToolbox&trade; software.

 3. Relocate the address and generate a new *\*_unsigned.hex* file from the *\*.elf* file using the *arm-none-eabi-objcopy* tool.

 4. Sign the image using *imgtool* and generate the *\*.hex* file.

-### Bootloader app: Custom device configuration
+### **Bootloader app: Custom device configuration**

-The bootloader app overrides the default device configuration provided in *libs/TARGET_\<kit\>\COMPONENT_BSP_DESIGN_MODUS* with the one provided in *COMPONENT_CUSTOM_DESIGN_MODUS/TARGET_\<kit\>* for the supported kits.
+Initially the customized configuration files like - *design.cyqspi, design.cycapsense, design.modus* are present in the folder *templates/TARGET_< BSP-NAME >/config* and are copied automatically from this folder to *bsps/TARGET_< BSP-NAME >/config* during the library updates.
+The build system reads all these configurations from the *bsps/TARGET_< BSP-NAME >/config*.
 The custom configuration just enables the serial communication block (SCB) in the UART mode with the alias *CYBSP_UART*. *libs/mcuboot/boot/cypress/MCUbootApp/cy_retarget_io_pdl.c* uses this block to implement redirecting printf to UART.

 ### Design notes

 1. Both the bootloader app and the blinky app implement redirecting printf to the serial port (UART).
-Both the apps use the same SCB (UART) block to communicate with the USB-to-UART bridge provided by KitProg3.
+Both apps use the same SCB (UART) block to communicate with the USB-to-UART bridge provided by KitProg3.
 The bootloader app runs first, initializes the UART block, prints the messages, and then boots the blinky app which then again initializes the same UART block and prints messages.
 There is no conflict currently because the apps do not print simultaneously.

 2. HAL drivers do not support CM0+.
 All codes written for the bootloader app use the PDL drivers only.